jlrickert/zet/docs/584/README.md

 - 2024-06-12 00:22 (2h 30m) [Setting up wireguard site to site](../590)

-  Managed to get charm and ts140 to communicate over VPN in a point to point configuration.
+  Managed to get charm and [ts140] to communicate over VPN in a point to point configuration.
 Still haven't figured out how to get either to forward packets yet to hosts on each others networks.

+- 2024-06-29 03:00 (5h) Setting up [ts140] with [pfSense](../611)

+  Installed pfSense on the [ts140].
+I have the LAN connected to the new network card and the old one connected to the WAN.
+For some reason I am only getting 800 Mbits out if rather than the 950 MBits that I was getting previously

+- 2024-07-01 01:18 (5.15h) Spent time setting up Wireguard on [ts140]

+[ts140]: ../563

 ## See also